Commander Timothy "Fluff" Hurley, USN

 In November of 2017, CDR Hurley graduated from the US Naval War College with distinction, earning a Master’s Degree in National Security and Strategic Studies while participating in the Halsey Alfa advanced research project.
 While in Newport, Rhode Island CDR Hurley was selected for commander command and slated to VFA-136 the “Knighthawks.”
 Reporting as Executive Officer in June of 2019.

-CDR Halligan has accumulated 2,700 flight hours and 667 carrier arrested landings.
-His awards include the Strike/Flight Air Medal (2 awards), Navy Commendation Medal (4 awards), Navy/Marine Corps Achievement Medal, and various service awards and ribbons.
+CDR Hurley has accumulated over 2,300 flight hours in F/A-18 A-F, and the F-16 A/B. Additionally, he has 353 carrier arrested landings and 26 combat missions.
+His awards include the Strike/Flight Air Medal, Navy Commendation Medal (4 awards), and Navy/Marine Corps Achievement Medal (2 awards) along with various service awards and ribbons.